rubab1/CleanPhotometry/README.md

 # Background
-This tool is built as part of the WFIRST simulations, analysis and recommendation pipeline under development at the University for Washington primarily for carrying our Nearby Galaxies projects.
+This tool is built as part of the WFIRST simulations, analysis and recommendation pipeline under development at the University for Washington primarily for carrying out Nearby Galaxies projects.
 However, its functionalities are broadly reusable for a varity of tasks, as summarized toward the bottom of this page.